 Between 1933 and 1937, one hundred and sixty-five homes were built in three different styles.
 The first 50, Hodgson Houses, were built in 1933-1934; the next 75, Wagner Houses, in 1935; and the last group of 40, Stone Houses, were constructed in 1936-1937.

-Residents of the first houses were given furniture free of charge, but, according to their need.
+Residents of the first houses were given basic furniture free of charge according to their need.
 The government attempted to maintain an inventory of the furnishings and equipment it had provided, expecting that the homesteaders would eventually pay for them.

-Each homestead included farm plots of about 1 1/2 to 4 acres.
+Each homestead included farm plots of 2 to 5 acres, depending on the flatness of the land.
 Homesteaders were selected for their background in farming or their ability to learn the necessary skills.
 An average plot might include an acre of wheat, several types of fruit trees (apples, pears, peaches, cherries, etc.), and a grape arbor.
 Any remaining acreage would have been planted in forage crops for the livestock being raised.

 All the homes built in Arthurdale featured electricity, indoor plumbing, and refrigerators.
 The kitchen stoves and boilers were coal-fired.
 In addition to steam heat, the homes were also equipped with fireplaces to provide additional heat in the winter months.